Skip to content

 Purpose

-This application demonstrates how to configure WSO2 Streaming Integrator Tooling to send sweet production events via Kafka transport in Avro format with custom mapping.
+This application demonstrates how to configure WSO2 Integrator: SI Tooling to send sweet production events via Kafka transport in Avro format with custom mapping.

 Prerequisites